 A project may consist of a critical synthesis of material from several sources in the literature.
-This is particularly appropriate if the material is widely scattered or if the existing accounts are not immediately accessible for 3H students.
-In such cases, the aim of the project should be to provide a coherent account of the material at the level of 3H students, including your own examples where appropriate.
+This is particularly appropriate if the material is widely scattered or if the existing accounts are at a level significantly beyond 4H.
+In such cases, the aim of the project should be to provide a coherent account of the material at the level of 4H students, including your own examples where appropriate.